Career Colleges

 • Classes: What are the classes like?
 How big are the classes?

-• Student body: How much hands-on training is there?
+• Training/internships: How much hands-on training is there?
 What are the internship opportunities?

-Catalogs, websites and your counselor can answer some of these questions, but to get a feel for the college, you should make time for a campus visit.
-While you're there, speak to students and faculty members, and schedule time to sit in on a class.
+Catalogs, websites, and your counselor can answer some of these questions, but you should plan a campus visit to get a feel for a college.
+While you're there, speak to students and faculty members.
+Schedule time to sit in on a class.

 Placement Services

-A critical aspect of the career colleges you explore are their job placement services.
-You are about to make a substantial financial investment in your future and you need to understand all the implications before you begin.
+A critical aspect of any career or vocational colleges you explore will be their job placement services.
+You’re about to make a substantial financial investment in your future.
+It’s important to understand all the implications before you begin.

-Ask the admission officers how job placements are handled.
-Request specific job-placement statistics for the field you are interested in.
-Make sure that a good percentage of students get placement in suitable jobs before you commit to enrolling.
+Ask the admissions officers how job placements are handled.
+Request specific job-placement statistics for the field you’re interested in.
+Make sure that a substantial percentage of students get placement in suitable jobs before you commit to enrolling.

-While these colleges clearly have their benefits, keep in mind that training in a specific field may limit your options if you decide to change careers later.
-You're also giving up the more general, well-rounded education that a liberal arts program has to offer.
-So, before you commit to a career college, be sure you're choosing a career that can keep you happy and fulfilled in the years to come.
+While career colleges have their benefits, remember that training in a specific field may limit your options if you decide to change careers later.
+You're also giving up the well-rounded education that a liberal arts program has to offer.
+So, before committing to a career college, be certain you're choosing a career that will keep you happy and fulfilled in the coming years.